seungryong/LAF/README.md

 ## Getting started ##
-Download KITTI data, containing color images, initial disparity maps, and cost volumes of first 20 images in KITTI 2012 (for training) and 200 images in KITTI 2015 (for evaluation), at the following link:
+Download KITTI data, containing color images, initial disparity maps, and cost volumes of first 20 images in KITTI 2012 benchmark (for training) and 200 images in KITTI 2015 benchmark (for evaluation), at the following link:
 * [KITTI-data](https://drive.google.com/file/d/1SDrqZ_iT86HhsE6ycV12nDLbjDrjU1ei/view?usp=sharing)

 It contains the data generated with MC-CNN stereo matcher.
 Please see the paper for details.